Donalsonville, Georgia: Education

-Public Library
+Public library

 Donalsonville is home to the Seminole County Public Library.
 The library serves the citizens of Donalsonville and Seminole County with a collection of print and audiovisual materials.
 The library is located at 103 W. 4th Street in Donalsonville.

-The Alday Murders
+Alday family murders

 Donalsonville was the site of the second largest mass murder in Georgia history (the largest being the Woolfolk murders in 1887).
 On May 14, 1973, Carl Isaacs, his half brother Wayne Coleman, and fellow prisoner George Dungee escaped from the Maryland State Prison.
 They were later joined by Carl's younger brother, 15-year-old Billy Isaacs.
 While en route to Florida the men came upon the Alday farm in Donalsonville.
 They stopped at a mobile home owned by Jerry Alday and his wife Mary, to look for gas as there was a gas pump on the property.